NHSDigital/prescriptionsforpatients/packages/getSecretLayer/README.md

 This is used to create a lambda layer that can be called on lambda startup that injects secret values into environment variables.
-It should be used by any lambda that uses spineClient to set spine connectivity variables
+It should be used by any lambda that uses  or serviceSearchClient, to set connectivity variables.

 To use it, in a SAM template the following should be set in the Properties section of the `AWS::Serverless::Function` definition